SebasGTX1/monty/README.md

 >In particular, this Monty interpreter executes instructions related to a doubly linked list.

+## Compilation & Output:
+>The code was compiled this way:
+$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o monty

+>The output is printed on stdout.
+Any error message is printed on stderr

 ## Instructions:
 * push - pushes an element to the stack.
 * pall - prints all the values on the stack, starting from the top of the stack.